Aron-Schalk/Wireframe/README.md

 # Wireframe assignment for Raymon
-This is the Gulp branch of my wireframe repo.
+This is the responsive branch of my wireframe repo.

-I used Grunt in the sass branch.